 Notice of sub-letting

-– Almost all Leases and some Transfers will include a requirement for the Property Owner to serve notice on the Landlord or Development Manager whenever the property is let.
+– Almost all Leases and some Transfers will include a requirement for the Property Owner to serve notice on the Landlord or Development Manager whenever you let the property.

-– The notice is often required to be accompanied by a copy of the tenancy agreement, a deed of covenant if one is required (see above), and a fee for registration of the notice served.
+– You must accompany the notice by a copy of the tenancy agreement, a deed of covenant if necessary (see above), and a fee for the registration of the notice you serve.

 – Usually the requirement is to do this within 21 or 28 days or one calendar month.

-– Many Leases, and we have also seen some Transfers on high end managed estates, will prohibit the keeping of pets or other animals in the property.
-In some cases the prohibition might be qualified by conditions either requiring prior licence to keep the pet.
+– Many Leases will prohibit the keeping of pets or other animals in the property.
+We have also seen some Transfers on high end managed estates.
+In some cases, the prohibition might be qualified by conditions either requiring prior licence to keep the pet.

-– It is common, particularly on managed developments, to see strict parking regulations both in relation to parking spaces relating to the property itself but also those other spaces allocated to visitors or general use.
+– It is common, particularly on managed developments, to see strict parking regulations.
+This often happens in relation to parking spaces allocated to the property itself.
+But it also impacts other spaces allocated to visitors or general use.

-– Also common is a prohibition on certain types of vehicles entering or being kept on the development.
+– Also common is a prohibition on certain types of vehicles.
+Often you cannot enter them or park them on the development.
 Vans, caravans, motor homes, boats, trailers and various other vehicles that naturally fall outside of what you would describe as the family car or motor bike are often prohibited from a development.

 – Another favourite is a prohibition on parking on the roadway of the development.

-– Whilst it is hoped that the Tenant will not start knocking down walls etc. restrictions on alterations will include matters such as the erection of a satellite dish by the Tenant.
+Whilst you hope that the tenant will not start knocking down walls etc., restrictions on alterations will include matters such as the erection of a satellite, for example.